Renting sheltered housing

 You may be able to keep a pet or pets, but you must get permission from your local Housing office.

-You might not be able to use or get permission to buy a mobility scooter or electric wheelchair due to the physical constraints in a Sheltered Housing scheme, eg the size of a lift and width of corridors.
+You might not be able to use or get permission to buy a mobility scooter or electric wheelchair due to the physical constraints in a Sheltered Housing scheme, for example the size of a lift and width of corridors.

 If you have any mobility concerns contact the Sheltered Housing officer at the scheme.
 They can advise if you can use a mobility scooter or electric wheelchair, or help you get the advice of a health professional.